Missouri Youth Institute

 BECOME A STUDENT LEADER IN THE GLOBAL FIGHT AGAINST HUNGER!

-At the Global Youth Institute, participating high school students have the opportunity to:
+At this exciting day-long event, participating high school students have the opportunity to:

-- Connect with other student leaders from across the United States and other countries to share ideas, identify solutions to these problems and build lasting friendships
+- Connect with other student leaders from across Missouri to share ideas, identify solutions to these problems and build lasting friendships;

-- Interact with global leaders in science, industry and policy at the Borlaug Dialogue international symposium
+- Interact with global leaders in science, industry and policy;

 FURTHER OPPORTUNITIES FOR GLOBAL YOUTH INSTITUTE PARTICIPANTS

 The Global Youth Institute: The top students at the Missouri Youth Institute will be competitively selected to represent the State of Missouri as a delegate at the Global Youth Institute, held in Des Moines, October 13-15, 2016.
 There, they will join 400 other outstanding high school students and teachers from across the United States and around the world for an exciting three-day program to interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from over 65 countries attending the World Food Prize's annual international symposium.

 By participating in the Global Youth Institute, students are eligible to apply for a prestigious Borlaug-Ruan International Internship or USDA Wallace-Carver Fellowship.